Interview with Ulises Díaz López (Part 1): A Journey Through the World of Art and Illustration

 The First Strokes of a Brilliant Career

-When we asked Ulises about the beginnings of his artistic career, his response transports us to a crucial moment in every artist’s life: the transition from amateur to professional.
+When we asked Ulises about the beginnings of his artistic career, his answer transports us to a crucial moment in every artist’s life: the transition from amateur to professional.

-“I think my 24 years mark more the professional part, which was when I entered my first studio,” Ulises recalls.
+“I think my 24th year marks more the professional part, which was when I entered my first studio,” Ulises recalls.
 “That’s where I started doing storyboards and illustrations.
 Everything before that was very sporadic and scattered, like murals or illustrations on request.”

 This leap into the professional world wasn’t sudden.
 Before that, Ulises had already done commissioned work for companies, mainly brand designs.
 However, as he admits, this first stage wasn’t very consistent.
 “I think what I did most was attend the university of arts,” he adds, underlining the importance of academic training in his development.

 The transition from hobby to profession is a crucial step for any artist.
 It requires not only talent but also dedication, persistence, and the ability to adapt to market demands.
 Are you ready to take your passion for drawing to the next level?
-Discover how here.
+Find out how here.

 The Awakening of an Innate Talent

 Ulises’ story as an artist begins long before his entry into the professional world.
-Like many great talents, his skills manifested from an early age, surprising those around him.
+Like many great talents, his abilities manifested from an early age, surprising those around him.

 “I have memories of my mother telling me to paint the wall, or when I drew my father’s ID in kindergarten,” Ulises recounts.
 “They told me I drew very well for my age, that I handled volumes.
 It was unusual for someone so young.”

-Interestingly, his entry into the world of formal drawing was through comics, not by choice, but by circumstance.
+Interestingly, his entry into the world of formal drawing was through comics, not by his own choice, but due to circumstances.
 “I started with comics because, apparently, the drawing course wasn’t available, I don’t know what was happening, and they accepted me in the comics course,” he explains.
 This coincidence turned out to be a turning point in his career.
 “I had no approach to comics, suddenly I arrived there and said ‘I like it, it’s like telling things with drawings, like sequencing them’.
 And that’s where the comics thing came from.”

 Ulises’ story reminds us that innate talent is just the beginning.
 Real growth as an artist comes from the conscious decision to develop that talent, to seek opportunities to learn and improve.
 Do you feel you have a hidden talent for drawing?
 Explore your potential here.

-From Newsstand to Library: The Evolution of a Comic Reader
+From the Newsstand to the Library: The Evolution of a Comic Reader

 Ulises’ path in the world of comics didn’t begin with European classics or independent works, but with the superheroes that dominated the newsstands in his neighborhood.
 This progression from mainstream to more diverse works is a common journey for many comic lovers, and Ulises describes it with a mix of nostalgia and appreciation for his growth as a reader and artist.

 This first exposure to superhero comics was crucial in awakening his interest in the medium.
 “It was mostly what was available.
-Later, DC things started to arrive, but I always liked Marvel much more for the stories,” Ulises explains, revealing how these early readings shaped his initial preferences.
+Then DC things started to arrive, but I always liked Marvel much more for the stories,” Ulises explains, revealing how these first readings shaped his initial preferences.

 Ulises’ evolution as a comic reader reflects an important aspect of artistic growth: the importance of expanding our influences and references.
 Moving from mainstream comics to more diverse works not only enriches our appreciation of the medium but also provides us with new tools and perspectives for our own creative work.